Post Apocalypto

 Star Wars: A Lost Hope

-Now that this sad shit-show of a saga is over, the only thing we have left, is the thought, ‘what if they did a decent sequel trilogy with a coherent story without the political rape that Disney inflicted upon this series?’.
+Now that this sad shit-show of a saga is over, the only thing we have left, is the thought, ‘What if they did a decent sequel trilogy with a coherent story without the political rape that Disney inflicted upon this series?’
 How hard was it to produce something that remotely resembles a Star Wars story?

 Apart from the visuals, there are three fundamental flaws with Episodes 7, 8 and 9.
 The visual effects and art design are the trilogy’s best asset, but sometimes they do act against the films.
 The entire narrative seems to be built around these great visuals.
 And then, to make things unbearable, the cluttering of the SFX is overdone, almost to the point of ridiculousness.